 Asperger Syndrome Diagnostic Scale

-This diagnostic tool is a a questionnaire for caregivers of people between 5-18 years of age.
-It has not been tested on large samples, and should not be used to diagnose over age 18.
+This diagnostic tool is a questionnaire for caregivers of people between 5-18 years of age.
+It has not been tested on large samples.
+Clinicians should not use this scale for adults over 18 years.

 Australian Scale For Asperger’s Syndrome

-This scale was only tested on clients between 3-19, and is intended for caregivers to fill out.
+This scale was only tested on clients between 3-19.
+The caregivers fill it out.

 Autism Spectrum Quotient